-I am pleased to announce that Anne Arundel Health System will offer an administrative fellowship for 2013-2014, and I encourage you to apply.
+I am pleased to announce that Anne Arundel Medical Center will offer an administrative fellowship for 2017-2018, and I encourage you to apply.
 From personal experience, beginning my career as an administrative fellow, I appreciate how valuable these programs are.
-The fellowship is a one-year immersion into a complex healthcare system through rotations and substantial hands-on projects.
+The fellowship is a one-year immersion into a complex healthcare system through substantial hands-on projects.

-This is an outstanding learning and career development opportunity for a recent healthcare master's graduate/candidate to apply their learning and continue to enrich his/her career in a vibrant and growing health system.
+This is an outstanding learning and career development opportunity for a recent healthcare master's graduate/candidate to apply their learning and continue to enrich his/her career in a vibrant and growing Medical Center.